Socialist wins key Spanish parliament vote that could pave way for new center-left government

 Junts were quick to point out that the vote was solely for the speaker position and did not indicate the party would back Sánchez.

+Such an outcome “is today closer than yesterday.
+Steps have been taken to bring Junts closer to a favourable vote for Pedro Sánchez,” said political scientist Toni Rodón from Barcelona’s Pompeu Fabra University.

+“Reaching this pact breaks the ice in a relationship (between Junts and the Socialists) marred by an enormous mistrust,” he added.

-If it did, Puigdemont, who faces criminal charges in Spain, would be in prime position to determine the course of Spain’s politics for the next four years, making it a constant cliff-hanger of a legislature.
+If that were to happen, Puigdemont, who faces criminal charges in Spain, would be in prime position to determine the course of Spain’s politics for the next four years, making it a constant cliff-hanger of a legislature.

+Besides Armengol, the Socialists and their center-left partner Sumar won four of the presiding council seats as did the Popular Party, leaving the leftist bloc with a majority of five to four.

 The defeat for Alberto Núñez Feijóo's Popular Party highlighted its isolation in the chamber.
 This is mainly owing to its numerous pacts in regional and town hall governments with Vox, a party that is viewed as toxic by other groups in Parliament but which is the country's third political force.

-The former regional president of Catalonia wants Spain’s incoming government to guarantee it will help hundreds of separatists facing legal problems for their part in his breakaway bid.
+The former regional president of Catalonia wants Spain’s incoming government to grant an amnesty to him and hundreds of other separatists facing legal problems for their part in his breakaway bid.

 He also wants Madrid to authorize a referendum on independence for Catalonia.

-The referendum is a non-starter for Sánchez and his conservative rivals.
-Sánchez, however, has pardoned high-profile separatists and reformed laws to give some legal relief to separatists as part of his agenda to lower tensions in Catalonia.
+The referendum is a non-starter for Sánchez, who has, however, pardoned high-profile separatists and reformed laws to give some legal relief to separatists as part of his agenda to lower tensions in Catalonia.

 The next hurdle to forming a government will come in the following days when King Felipe VI begins his consultations with the leaders of the different parties to see who has the best chance to form a government.
 If that candidate fails to secure the backing of Parliament, then a two-month countdown starts, after which new elections would be triggered.